Riverside State Park

 Riverside has deep historical significance as a gathering place for Native American tribes, and as a thriving fur trade hub.
-Most recently, the Civilian Conservation Corps built many of the park's structures, including the suspension bridge across the Spokane River at the Bowl and Pitcher replaced a CCC bridge built in 1940.
+The Civilian Conservation Corps (CCC) built many of the park's structures during the Great Depression, which still stand today.
+The pedestrian suspension bridge at Bowl and Pitcher replaced a CCC bridge built in 1940.

 Riverside is close to the restaurants, shops and coffee stops of Spokane.
 Indeed, Riverside State Park has everything a traveler could want, except more vacation time.

-Automated pay station: This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass.
+Automated pay station: This park is equipped with four automated pay stations for visitors to purchase a one-day or annual Discover Pass.

 - Campground (Riverside and Nine Mile Recreation Area)